dinde451/jarr.d1/Jarulfs_Guide.md

 Nothing: 50%

-  - > Sarcophagi can only exist in church and in the crypt.
+  - > Sarcophagi can only exist in Church and in the Crypt.

-Decapitated bodies
+Decapitated body

 Gold: 75%

 Item: 25%

-  - > Decapitated bodies can only exist in catacombs, caves and hell.
+  - > Decapitated bodies can exist anywhere except in the Hive and the
+    > Crypt.

 Weapon Rack